LaurenceGA/osdev/Style Guide.md

 	     : /* outputs */ : /* inputs */ : /* clobbers */);
 ```

+## Chapter 10: Function return values and names

+One of the most common return value is indicating whether the function succeeded
+or failed.
+Such a value can be represented as an error-code integer (-Exxx =
+failure, 0 = success) or a "succeeded" boolean (0 = failure, non-zero = success).

+Mixing up these two sorts of representations is a ource of difficult-to-find bugs,
+as C doesn't have a common way of distinguishing between the two types.
+To help
+prevent such bugs, follow this:

+>	If the name of a function is an action or an imperative command,
+>	the function should return an error-code integer.
+If the name
+>	is a predicate, the function should return a "succeeded" boolean.

+For example, "add work" is a command, and the add_work() function returns 0
+for success or -EBUSY for failure.
+In the same way, "PCI device present" is
+a predicate, and the pci_dev_present() function returns 1 if it succeeds in
+finding a matching device or 0 if it doesn't.

+Functions whose return value is the actual result of a computation, rather
+than an indication of whether the computation succeeded, are not subject to
+this rule.

-## Chapter 12: Conditional Compilation
+## Chapter 11: Conditional Compilation

-Wherever possible, don't use preprocessor conditionals (#if, #ifdef) in .c
+It is preferred that you don't use preprocessor conditionals in .c files, as
-files; doing so makes code harder to read and logic harder to follow.
-Instead,
+doing so makes the code harder to read, and logic harder to follow.
+If you must
-use such conditionals in a header file defining functions for use in those .c
+use them, place them in a header file which you can then include in those .c
-files, providing no-op stub versions in the #else case, and then call those
-functions unconditionally from .c files.
-The compiler will avoid generating
-any code for the stub calls, producing identical results, but the logic will
-remain easy to follow.

-Prefer to compile out entire functions, rather than portions of functions or
-portions of expressions.
-Rather than putting an ifdef in an expression, factor
-out part or all of the expression into a separate helper function and apply the
-conditional to that function.
+files.
+It is also preferred that, if you use a preprocessor conditional, that
+you use it around the entire function, instead of just a few lines in the middle
+of the function.

 At the end of any non-trivial #if or #ifdef block (more than a few lines),
 place a comment after the #endif on the same line, noting the conditional